 Fill in your ProductId, SandboxId and DeploymentId in the

 EasyAntiCheat/Settings.jsonfile.
 These values can be found on the Product Settings page of your Developer Portal.

 List your final game executable in the

 Settings.jsonfile to call the EOS SDK APIs and be protected by anti-cheat.

 For example, Unreal Engine is often configured to output a small BootstrapPackagedGame helper executable in the game root directory while the actual game executable resides in a subdirectory such as

 Binaries\Win64since this is what actually needs to be protected by the anti-cheat.

-title: Provide a desired title (caption) for the launcher process.
-The default is "Easy Anti-Cheat Launcher".
+title: Provide a desired title (caption) for the launcher process, if one is not provided the default "Easy Anti-Cheat Launcher" will be used.

 wait_for_game_process_exit: To access the game process's exit code, set this to